httpwg/http-extensions/draft-ietf-httpbis-variants.md

    1. Remove all whitespace from value.
    2. Let items be the result of splitting value on ";".
    3. append items to variant-keys.
-5. Return result of running Compute Possible Keys ({{find}}) on variant-keys, an empty string and an empty list.
+5. Return the result of running Compute Possible Keys ({{find}}) on variant-keys, an empty string and an empty list.

 # Cache Behaviour {#cache}